 You can take this kayaking activity on the Cares River for example, for an exhilarating, guided kayak tour down the river.
 The waters alternate – some areas are calm and peaceful, and a great place to stop and swim.
 Other sections are more challenging and are considered grade III rapids.
 No matter what section you prefer, you are in for a joyful experience in nature.

-Kayaking in Mont-Rebei gorge, Spain is known to be spectacular.
-But to be fair, it isn’t exactly a river, but it’s still mulitple kilometers long of gorge -ous turquoise waters.
+The last location on the list of the top 5 places to go kayaking in Spain is the Mont-Rebei gorge, Spain.
+Known to be spectacular.
+But to be fair, it isn’t exactly a river, but it’s still multiple kilometres long of gorge-ous turquoise waters.
 This Northeastern Spanish river-gorge is so beautiful it would be wrong to not include on this list.

 Sitting between Aragon and Catalonia, the Mont-Rebei gorge crosses the Sierra de Montsec, a dazzling limestone mountain range.
 It also flows into Catalonia, and is just shy of the Pyrénées mountains.
 Witnessing the Spanish nature all around the gorge is one reason so many people flock here to kayak.

-This jaw-dropping kayak adventure in the Mont-Rebei Gorge is over 14 kilometers long of pure natural wonder, and will take you on a tour your whole family can enjoy.
+This jaw-dropping kayak adventure in the Mont-Rebei Gorge is over 14 kilometres long of pure natural wonder and will take you on a tour your whole family can enjoy.

 You will begin your tour at Ànger, and paddle down the tranquil gorge waters.
 As you glide across the surface, you can gaze up in awe at the massive rock cliffs on either side.
-Along the way, you will also see waterfalls, have time to jump into the water, and of course take photos to remember your adventure by!
+Along the way, you will also see several waterfalls and have time to jump into the water.
+You can, of course, also take photos to remember your adventure by!

-Still want more ideas for places to go Kayaking?
+Want more ideas for places to go Kayaking?
 Check out this list of The 8 Best River to Go Kayaking in all of Europe!
+Also be sure to check out all of our kayaking activities on our website, there’s guaranteed to be something fun no matter where your travel plans take you!